-The Master of Arts in Counseling program offered through CCU's College of Adult and Graduate Studies provides a strong clinical counseling background within a Christian framework that promotes study of the whole person, including the spiritual dimension.
+The Master of Arts in Counseling (MAC) program offered through CCU's College of Adult and Graduate Studies provides a strong clinical counseling background within a Christian framework that promotes study of the whole person, including the spiritual dimension.
 Integrating faith, clinical experience, and current counseling theory into a comprehensive educational experience equips students to be effective counselors in a variety of settings.

 CCU’s Master of Arts in Counseling program is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Programs accredited by CACREP are reviewed against professionally approved standards, resulting in a streamlined licensure application process.